harshasanapu100/DS-Algorithms/README.md

 # DS-Algorithms-Practise
-This repository contains programs related to Data Structures.
+This repository contains programs related to Linear Data Structures.

 **How to use this application?**